sschwarzer/ftputil/doc/ftputil.md

 There are two potential ways to get such out-of-date stat data.
-The first happens when an `FTPHost` instance modifies a file path for which it has a cache entry, e. g. by calling `remove` or `rmdir`.
+The first happens when an `FTPHost` instance modifies a file path for which it has a cache entry, e.g. by calling `remove` or `rmdir`.
 Such changes are handled transparently; the path will be deleted from the cache.
 A different matter are changes unknown to the `FTPHost` object which inspects its cache.
 Obviously, for example, these are changes by